 “I wish I would have made clear that there would be a trial period.
 We had a nanny that didn't work out and we let her go after 2 weeks - it would have been easier if we had been clear that the first few weeks/ month was a trial period.”

 Watch your valuables.
 Keep valuables (and computer passwords) out of sight and use a police engraver to mark your valuables.
 Keep any re-sellable prescription medications locked away.

 Consider keeping key access limited at the beginning.
-You give the nanny keys to the house when she comes and she returns them when she goes.
-(Some nannies are resistant to keep keys at the beginning of the job anyway).
+You give the nanny keys to the house when they come and they return them when they go (Some nannies are resistant to keep keys at the beginning of the job anyway).